Business retention and expansion course

 A healthy, vibrant local economy depends largely on the strength of existing businesses.
 Community leaders can help local businesses grow and thrive through business retention and expansion (BRE) programs.

 University of Minnesota Extension has offered business retention and expansion courses since 1996.
-You can choose to take an eight-week online course or attend a three-day, in-person workshop.
+You can choose to take an eight-week online course or attend a two-day, in-person workshop.
 Both options provide an opportunity for you to learn learn how to conduct high-quality programs in your community or region.

 The BRE online course is an eight-week class.
 Two sessions are scheduled in 2018.